-Oil slips toward $65 as Forties pipeline moves closer to restart
+Oil trades above $65 on Libyan pipeline blast, Forties restart weighs

 Iraq’s oil minister said on Monday there would be a balance between supply and demand by the first quarter, leading to a boost in prices.
 Global oil inventories have decreased to an acceptable level, he added.

-That’s earlier than seen by OPEC’s latest official forecast, which calls for a balanced market by late 2018.
+That is earlier than predicted in OPEC’s latest official forecast, which calls for a balanced market by late 2018.
 [OPEC/M]

 While the OPEC action has lent support to prices all year, the unplanned shutdown of the Forties pipeline on Dec.
 11 pushed Brent to its mid-2015 high.